hackclub/hackclub/workshops/dawgshop/README.md

 ---
 name: The Dawgshop
 description: Dynamically modify your page with jQuery, dawg
-author: "@nguyenbrian, @JevinSidhu, @uditdesai, and @vaibhavyadaram"
+author: '@nguyenbrian, @JevinSidhu, @uditdesai, and @vaibhavyadaram'
 group: experimental
 order: 7
 ---